Glatzli/model_comparison_codes/README.md

 - calc VHD:
-  WRF calculation probably wrong (too large vals) -> check again! compare with HATPRO data (spatial plot) and radiosonde (point plot)!
+  WRF calculation probably wrong (too large vals) -> check again! compare with HATPRO data (timeseries plot) and radiosonde (point plot)!

   can it be correct with only 0.3 MJ/m^2 (in model!) -> calc for radiosounding & HATPRO (cosma already did that a bit, but I have different calc with reference at Hafelekar and not at max temp.)